KamiKuroro/BFOCRAPP/README.md

-This is a test ocr app for brunchface. run npm start to run locally.
+This is a test ocr app for brunchface. run 'npm install' to install dependencies then run 'npm start' to run locally.